VANADAIN/BitAccessControl/README.md

 # Bit access control

 Most of the smart-contacts don't use a lot of roles inside access control.
 This version is gas-optimized access control for `DEFAULT_ADMIN` and 7 other roles.
-This smart contract is actually a copy of default OZ AccessControl.sol, but the roles itself has a type of uint8 bitmask instead of bytes32.
+This smart contract is actually a copy of default OZ AccessControl.sol, but the roles have a type of uint8 bitmask instead of bytes32.

+Example:

 ```
-uint8 public constant MINTER = uint8(1) << 1; // 00000010
+uint8 public constant MINTER = uint8(1) << 1;
 ```

 As you can see, each of the role is a bit shifted with some value.
 Run test command to see gas difference.